mthobisig8/Graduate-Program/README.md

 - It connects local and national Graduates and Employers
 - Chat ability

-The systgem is just an MVP due to the timeframe for the project to be completed The project focused more into creating a real life project while observing programmimng concepts such as
+The systtem is just an MVP due to the timeframe for the project to be completed The project focused more into creating a real life project while observing programmimng concepts such as
 - Inheritance
 - Polymophysim